dinasv/CSBFinder/README.md

 ...
 ```
 ### Input file containing CSB patterns
-If this option is used, CSBs are no longer extracted from the input sequences.
-It specifies specific CSB patterns which the user is interested to find in the input sequences
+If this file is provided, CSBs are no longer extracted from the input sequences.
+This file shohuld contain specific CSB patterns which the user is interested to find in the input sequences.

 - This is an optional input text file
 - The path to this file is provided in: